These are for guidance only. They do not override the MBF Rules which should be consulted for the definitive terms of membership.

 If I make a claim for a certain illness or injury then get back to work what happens to my Capital Benefit?

 For example if you had $500,000 cover and were on Disability Payments for a year for a leg injury and received $50,000 from the MBF your cover, when you returned to work would be back to $500,000 Capital Benefit.
 Assuming you don’t increase your cover (the leg would be subject to an exclusion over $500,000) and 2 years later you suffered from a cancer you would be covered for $500,000.
-If, however, the leg injury caused you to lose your licence then the cover would be $450,000 (continuous claim so starts where it left off).
+If, however, the leg injury caused you to have your medical certificate suspended or disqualified then the cover would be $450,000 (continuous claim so starts where it left off).

 Capital Benefit - the total amount that the member is covered for